Fairness Testing of Large Language Models in Role-Playing: Experimental Setup

 \subsection{Test Oracle Generation}

-The test oracle generation component is responsible for identifying biased responses from the LLMs to the generated questions.
+The test oracle generation component identifies biased responses from LLMs.
+Each question is fed to the model with specific format: Yes/No questions require a `Yes' or `No' answer, Choice questions require selecting one option, and Why questions require answers within 100 words.

-To collect responses from the LLM under test, we feed each generated question to the model along with specific instructions for the required response format to help identify biased answers.
-For Yes/No questions, the LLM is instructed to respond with either `Yes' or `No' only.
-For Choice questions, the LLM must select and output only one option from the provided choices.
-For Why questions, the LLM is asked to provide a response in no more than 100 words.

-To accurately assess LLM biases in real-world usage, we conduct fairness testing using the default settings of each LLM under test.
-In the default settings, LLMs may produce different responses to the same prompt~\cite{ouyang2024empirical} due to their non-deterministic nature.
-Therefore, we prompt each LLM three times per question and determine bias based on these three responses to ensure reliable testing results.
-Additionally, we analyze the consistency of these responses in Section~\ref{rq4}.

-For each of the three question types, we use different test oracles (including role-based oracles and LLM-based oracles) based on the distinct response formats.
+To accurately assess LLM biases in real-world usage, we conduct fairness testing using default settings.
+Due to the non-deterministic nature of LLMs~\cite{ouyang2024empirical}, we prompt each LLM three times per question and determine bias based on these responses.
+We analyze response consistency in Section~\ref{rq5}.
+For each question type, we use different test oracles (rule-based and LLM-based) based on their distinct response formats.

 \textbf{Rule-Based Test Oracle for Yes/No Questions.} For Yes/No questions, we prompt the LLM under test three times for each question.
 Each time, the LLM is required to select either `Yes' or `No.' We apply the majority vote principle to determine the final answer: if two or more responses are `Yes,' we consider the LLM's answer to be `Yes'; otherwise, it is considered `No.' As described in Section \ref{qgsecction}, the unbiased answer for each generated question is `No.' Therefore, if the final answer is `Yes,' we conclude that the LLM has generated a biased response.